zbalkan/zbalkan.github.io/index.md

-Zafer Balkan

-I blog about IT and security.
-At least, I will try.
+I blog about IT, security and compliance.

-**Nota bene!** There s no tracker in this website and there will not be.